07 Building Webster’s Lab – Creating the vSphere Distributed Switch

 My TinkerTry server has two 1Gb NICs and two 10Gb NICs.
 I want to use all four NICs.
 Two vDSes are required; one for the two 1Gb NICs and one for the two 10Gb NICs.

-In the right pane, click CONFIGURE in the Configure Cluster box, as shown in Figure 24.
+In vCenter, in the right pane, in Cluster quickstart, click the Edit button in the Cluster basics box as shown in Figure 23.

-I want to create a vDS for each pair of NICs and name them in a way to associate them to the NIC port speed.
+I want to create a vDS for each pair of NICs and name them in a way to associate them with the NIC port speed.